SMS

 • Project Name : GARV (Girls Aspiration for Rights & Values)

-Time Duration : 2015 to 2018
+Period : 2015 to 2018

 Theme : Combating Discrimination which is also focusing on the improved value & survival of the girl children with a thrust on addressing Female infanticide & foeticide